GaurangTandon/CPtools/tips.md

 Read more compilation options on [this page](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-Ofast).
 How do the first and last line actually work?

+## Time limit exceeded TLE

+1. Converting the object syntax (like the one in prime sieve `Multiplicative`) into simple array based globals can actually help increase speed by over 0.2s, useful in problems like this one https://www.codechef.com/problems/LCM where TL is too tight

 ## General coding

 1. Decide upon some standard variable names.
 Like, `a` for arrays, prefix sum array as `sum`, `s` for strings, etc. Avoid longer names.
 At max, competitive code has only six distinct variables in any scope, so there can't/shouldn't be much confusion.